kiffybobb/kiffybobb.github.io/netcheck.md

 ---

-Our home internet connection started to seem a bit shakey recently, and with the COVID-19 pandemic sweeping Australia, I was stuck inside needing internet and not getting the results from my NBN connectivity that I would have preferred.
+Our home internet connection started to seem a bit shakey recently, and with the COVID-19 pandemic sweeping Australia, I was stuck inside needing internet and not getting the results from my NBN connection that I would have preferred.
 Enter the [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).

-A Raspberry Pi, for those that may not know, is just a tiny, credit-card sized computer.
+A Raspberry Pi, if you don't know, is a small, credit-card sized computer.
+It doesn't have any "bells or whistles" like say, a screen or keyboard, but works for its intended purpose.
 I purchased one, and a bit of kit to go with it, and got on my way.
 The advantage of using such a device was that I could leave it running a script in the background that could collect data for me, allowing me to come and go as I pleased, and viewing the data later.
+I was going to leverage this idea to keep track of what was going on with my internet speeds.

 ## Accessing the Pi
 After initially setting up the Raspberry Pi, it is possible to access it via ```ssh``` using my laptop.
-To do this, I first had to find it's initial IP address, which I think gave the alias of **pi@raspberrypi**.
+To do this, I first had to find it's initial IP address, which I think I gave the alias of **pi@raspberrypi**.
 Using the Windows command line, I can ssh into the pi as follows:
 ```
 ssh pi@raspberrypi
 ```
-I can then access and edit files on the raspberry pi from the comfort of my laptop.
+Pretty simple.
+I can then access and edit files on the raspberry pi from the comfort of my laptop command line.
+You can also use something like [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) to remotely view the raspberry pi on your laptop screen.

 ## Checking internet connectivity
-The second part of my problem was how to test how well my internet transfer speeds are performing.
-I perhaps could have put some effort into learning how to do this, but a tool already exists.
+The second part of my problem was how to test how well my internet transfer speeds were performing.
+I perhaps could have put some effort into learning how to do this programmatically, but a tool already exists.
 That tool is [speedtest-cli](https://www.speedtest.net/apps/cli), brought to you buy the (assumingly) good people at [speedtest.net](https://www.speedtest.net/).
 It is a command-line tool that works in a similar way to the Speedtest website.
-It spits out some stats and tells you how quick (or slow) your internet transfer speeds are.
+It spits out some stats and info and tells you how quick (or slow) your internet transfer speeds are.

 ## Combining the pi, pyhton and the speedtest-cli
 Now I was getting somewhere.
 It was time to write a python script that could run the speedtest-cli on the raspberry pi and write the information to a data file (in this case CSV).
 It took me a few goes at getting this to work, but it ended up something like the following: